 Please see below some answers for some potential questions you may have about the school.
-Please do however contact us should you need to ask about anything in relation to our SEN Information Report.
+Please do however contact us should you need to ask about anything in relation to our Local Offer.

 1. How does St Hilary School know if children need extra help and what should I do if I think my child may have special educational needs?

 Children are monitored closely at St Hilary, teachers will regularly discuss any concerns they may have with parents.
 Children's results are also closely tracked and pupil progress meetings held to monitor which children are performing below national expectations and then to decide which children would benefit from intervention groups and/ or additional support.
-If a parent or teacher has a concern about a child in regards to learning they may share their concerns with the school SENDCo directly and discuss strategies for support.
+If a parent or teacher has a concern about a child in regards to learning they may share their concerns with the school SENCo directly and discuss strategies for support.
 The school operates a graduated approach following the guidance within the SEN code of practice.
-If concerns are raised about a child these will be discussed with the parents and they may either be monitored closely or the decision may be to place them on the Record of Need at 'School Support'.
-When a child is on the Record of Need an individual provision map (IPM) will be devised for the child through discussion between the SENDCo, parent, class teacher and where appropriate the child.
+If concerns are raised about a child these will be discussed with the parents and they may either be monitored closely or the decision may be to place them on the Record of Need .
+When a child is on the Record of Need an individual provision map will be devised for the child through discussion between the SENCo, parent, class teacher and where appropriate the child.
 These are reviewed each term.
 The school will arrange for the child to have extra provision and support in the areas in which they are struggling, either within class or as part of an intervention group.
 Assessments to identify particular learning needs may be undertaken such as Dyslexia or Dyscalculia.
-If the child remains a concern and does not appear to be making progress the SENDCo may refer to external agencies for further support such as: Speech and Language, Educational Psychologist, Occupational Therapy, Child and Adolescent Mental Health, etc. Reports and advice from these professionals will help to direct support in school and at home.
+If the child remains a concern and does not appear to be making progress the SENCo may refer to external agencies for further support such as; Speech and Language, Educational Psychologist, Occupational Therapy, Child and Adolescent Mental Health, etc. Reports and advice from these professionals will help to direct support in school and at home.
+Some children who are working with these external agencies or who have more complex needs will be listed on the Record of Need as having a higher level of need.

-If the child is still struggling at this stage, is not making the expected progress or may have more complex needs it may be appropriate to apply for an 'Educational Health Care Plan' (ECHP).
+If the child is still struggling at this stage, is not making the expected progress or may have more complex needs it may be appropriate to apply for an 'Educational Health Care Plan' (ECHP) (these were called Statements prior to September 2014).
 This plan is developed from the advice from external professionals; objectives and provision are listed to ensure the child is given the most effective; medical, educational and communicative support to achieve success.
-Please see more detailed information about EHCP's on Cornwall County Council's website Education, Health and Care Plans - Cornwall Council